 It is around the 20th week when an ultrasound can reveal the sex of your baby.
-While your baby’s gender is determined at the exact moment when fertilization takes place, it takes time for the external organs to match the internal chromosomes.
+While your baby’s gender is determined at the exact moment

 The term ‘intersex’ is used to describe some conditions for people born with a sexual anatomy that doesn’t fit into the definitions of male or female.
 If a person is born with both XX and XY chromosomes, such people would have genitals between male and female parts; however the condition is very rare.